bacardibryant/Xos.Mvc.Framework/README.md

 			<code>~/Framework/Infrastructure/BaseDbContext.cs</code>, <code>~/Framework/Infrastructure/BaseRepository.cs</code> and 								<code>~/Framework/Infrastructure/IBaseRepository.cs</code> serve as base classes which implement the repository pattern with 						generics.
 This functionality can be leveraged with derived classes such as an <code>ApplicationDbContext.cs</code> and 									<code>ApplicationRepository.cs</code> classes.<br /><br />
 		 </li>
 		 <li>
 			 Javascript, more specifically jQuery helper functions, found in <code>~/Framework/Scripts/jquery-form-defaults.js</code> provide 				default form behavior. <code>~/Framework/Scripts/scripts-not-found.js</code> is a fallback script when attempting to load 							optional javascript libraries such as the <code>jquery.ui.timepicker.js</code> plugin which is supported by the framework but 					not included by default. <code>~/Framework/Scripts/xos-js-exceptions.js</code> holds the custom javascript exceptions that can 					be called by the framwork.
-Finally, <code>~/Framework/Scripts/xos-js-extensions.js</code> provide extensions to javascript 							types.
+Finally, <code>~/Framework/Scripts/xos-js-extensions.js</code> provide extensions to javascript 							types.<br /><br />
 			</li>
 			<li>
 				<code>~/Framework/Extensions/Extensions.cs</code> provides extensions for .NET system types <code>DateTime</code> and 									<code>int</code>, as well as the .NET Framework type <code>IEnumerable<<T>></code> which iterates over the collection and 							performs an Action on each item within the collection.<br /><br />